open-policy-agent/gatekeeper/website/docs/gator.md

     - containerPort: 80
 ```

-However, not including the `namespace` definition in the call to `gator expand` will exit 1 and error out with:
+However, not including the `namespace` definition in the call to `gator expand` will exit with a status code of 1 and error out with:

 ```
 error expanding resources: error expanding resource nginx-deployment: failed to mutate resultant resource nginx-deployment-pod: matching for mutator Assign.mutations.gatekeeper.sh /always-pull-image failed for  Pod my-ns nginx-deployment-pod: failed to run Match criteria: namespace selector for namespace-scoped object but missing Namespace